 Has a major disturbance occurred at this wetland?
-Yes - No If yes, was it a flood, fire, landslide, or other? flood fire lan dslide other If yes, then how severe is the disturbance? likely to affect site more year next 3-5 yea likely to affect site next 1-2 years depressional al vernal pool vernal pool system Has this wetland been converted from another type?
-If yes, then what was the non-confined riverine confined rive erine season al estuarine previous type? perennial saline estuarine perennial non- saline estuarine wet meadow lacustrine seep or spring playa
+Yes No If yes, was it a flood, fire, landslide, or other? flood fire landslide other If yes, then how severe is the disturbance? likely to affect site more year next 5 or s or likely to affect next 3-5 ye likely to affect site next 1-2 years depressional vernal pool vernal j pool system Has this wetland been converted from another type?
+If yes, then what was the previous type? non-confined riverine confined riverine bar-built estuarine perennial saline estuarine perennial non- saline estuarine wet meadow lacustrine seep or spring playa

-Table 25: Wetland disturbances and conversions.
+Table 25: Wetland disturbances and conversions